NP Visa Sponsorship Jobs in Washington DC

 Are there state-specific considerations for NPs seeking visa sponsorship in Washington DC?

 DC grants full practice authority to nurse practitioners, meaning NPs can assess, diagnose, and prescribe without a mandatory physician collaboration agreement.
-This makes DC employers more willing to hire NPs as independent providers, which can strengthen the specialty occupation argument for H-1B petitions.
+This makes DC employers more willing to hire NPs as independent providers, which can strengthen the specialty occupation argument for H-1B visa petitions.
 NPs should also be aware that DC follows federal prevailing wage standards, and employers must file a Labor Condition Application with the Department of Labor before petitioning for H-1B status.

 What is the prevailing wage for sponsored np jobs in Washington DC?